Meta's market value just dropped by more than most companies are worth - KTVZ

 It’s also a tough day for Meta CEO Mark Zuckerberg, who is by far the company’s largest individual shareholder.
 Zuckerberg owned more than 398 million Meta shares, or 14.2% of the company’s total outstanding shares, according to an SEC filing from February 2021, the most recent filing available.

-As Meta’s share price plummeted Thursday, the value of Zuckerberg’s stake in the company dropped by around $30 billion.
+As Meta’s share price plummeted Thursday, the value of Zuckerberg’s stake in the company dropped by more than $30 billion.

 The-CNN-Wire